vikzil/esp32-mpy-pwm-fan-controller/README.md

 # Status
 🚧 Work in progress – the project is currently being populated...

+# Disclamer
+I am a hobbyist and not a professional when it comes to electronics or programming.
+While I try to ensure accuracy, there may be mistakes or suboptimal choices in my work.
+Please use this as a learning resource, and feel free to offer corrections or suggestions for improvement!

 # Background
 The purpose of this repository is to document, share, and hopefully polish over time an ESP32-based MicroPython PWM fan controller using thermistors.
 I created this project to monitor the temperatures of up to six hard drives in my DIY NAS.